mcguffin/acf-openstreetmap-field/readme.txt

 ## Map Proxy
 The plugin comes with a proxy mechanism for map tiles.
 If enabled the Browser will load the tiles from your server rather than directly from the tile provider.

-Use the proxy to hide sensitive credentials from the users out there or if you have to comply with local privacy regulations. the European GDPR.
+Use the proxy to hide sensitive credentials in the tile URL or for compliance with local privacy regulations like the European GDPR.

+Find more Details in the [GitHub wiki](https://github.com/mcguffin/acf-openstreetmap-field/wiki/The-Map-Proxy).

 ## Development